blockmason/link-workshop/activity3/activity3.md

 ```
 That's it!
 Your Lending DApp is ready to go!
 Try to record a loan to another address.
 For each record, you will need to access the gas fee for the transaction in MetaMask (it should prompt you automatically through a pop-up).

-When you switch MetaMask accounts, you should only see the existing loans where your current account is the creditor.
+When you switch MetaMask accounts, you should only see the existing loans where your current account is the 'creditor'.

 ![Lending dashboard complete](images/Lending_Dashboard_w_txn.png)